 1 Sitio(s) de ejecución

-Stefania L., born in 1928, remembers: "There were several carts like mine waiting in the street to transport the Jews to the killing site.
-The Jews left the ghetto, escorted by policemen, and a family got in my cart.”
+Stefania L., born in 1928: "There were several carts like mine waiting in the street to transport the Jews to the killing site.
+The Jews left the ghetto, escorted by policemen, and a family got on my cart.”
 (Witness N°718, interviewed on April 21, 2014)

 Tolminovo is a very small village close to the city of Oshmiany, situated 130 km northwest of Minsk.
 Before WW2, there were about 3,000 Jews living in Oshmyany, but Tolminovo was mainly Belarusian.
 The majority of Jews were craftsmen or owners of small shops.
 However, there were also farmers.
 The largest industries, such as the mineral water bottling plant, beer factory, distilling factories, tobacco house, etc., belonged to the Jews.
 The German forces occupied the village at the end of June 1941.

-As the town of Oshmyany was quickly seized in June 1941 by German forces, most of the Jews were not able to evacuate.
-On July 26, 1941, 527 male Jews were shot in a forest close to the village of Lyugovshchina, by a detachment of Einsatzkommando 9.
-According to testimony of Marian Z. collected by Yahad – In In-Unum, before being shot, the men were locked into one of the city’s building.
+As the town of Oshmyany was seized rapidly in June 1941 by German forces, most of the Jews were unable to evacuate.
+On July 26, 1941, 527 male Jews were shot in a forest close to the village of Lyugovshchina by a detachment of Einsatzkommando 9.
+According to testimony of Marian Z. recorded by Yahad – In Unum, the men were locked up in one of the city’s buildings before being shot

 For more information about executions of the Oshmyany Jews, please consult the Lyugovshchina town page.